dsh940125/Information-visualization/README.md

 # Visualization

-This contains some small visualization projects that I did using Python, including plotting an interactive barchart with 95% CI and making a scatterplot of 2004-2015 weather data from stations in Arlington, Virginia .
+The repository contains some small visualization projects that I did using Python.

 ### An interative barchart:
 This is an interactive bar-chart that let users to define the values of interest by clicking in the plot and to see if the value is covered in certain distributions.

+### A scatterplot of weather data:
+This is a scatterplot that shows the average record low and record high weather data in Arlington, Virginia from 2005 to 2014, and the broken records in 2015.